j2store/userguide/special_module_position.md

 # Special Module Positions

-  J2store offers special module positions to place the Joomla's custom HTML module.
+  J2store offers special module positions to place the Joomla's custom HTML module  or any other modules(for example, cart module) in store pages.

   * Go to Extensions -> Modules and create new custom module.
   * Enter the title and set the status to **Published**.
   * Simple copy the module position from the list given below and paste it in the position search box and press **Enter**.